Being A Great Boss In Recovery

 You’re More Accountable Today

-Accountability is critical in recovery in order to learn about showing up and handling responsibility.
+Accountability is critical in executive track recovery in order to learn about showing up and handling responsibility.
 The biggest form of accountability in recovery is staying sober one day at a time.
 Accountability goes farther than that once you start applying the tools of recovery to other areas of your life.
 Being accountable to your business and employees means receiving criticism where it is due, owning up to your mistakes or shortcomings, and acting swiftly to amend any harms done.
 You’ll set a better example and shift the common culture of blame and avoidance.

 Get Real Recovery offers a continuum of residential care designed to help you eliminate self-sabotaging behaviors and build the self-esteem you need to live a successful life of sobriety.
 For more information on our programs, call 866-983-3651.